Charge-$4e$ superconductor with parafermionic vortices: A path to universal topological quantum computation: Introduction

-A key practical advantage of our approach is that the non-Abelian computational objects are externally defined.
-Unlike proposals based on intrinsic non-Abelian topological orders where identifying and reliably pinning specific non-Abelian anyons can be challenging, here the non-Abelian objects are uniquely trapped by $hc/(4e)$ fluxes.
-Another key advantage is that, in contrast to other schemes based on discrete symmetry defects such as dislocations~\cite{Bombin2010_dislocation,Yoder2017_surfacecodetwist,Barkeshli2012_nematic_disloc} or genons~\cite{Barkeshli2012_genon,Barkeshli2013_abelian_defect}, the discrete symmetry in our system arises from spontaneously breaking a continuous one, rendering the defects (SC vortices) intrinsically mobile.
-Consequently, an external flux—implementable in principle by bringing a fluxonium~\cite{Manucharyan2009_Fluxonium} adjacent to the thin-film TSC—provides a natural handle for fusing and braiding these computational elements.
-Since all the operations are defined by point defects within the bulk, this setup could in principle be more flexible than platforms based on engineered interfaces in hetero-junctions~\cite{LIndner2012_fractionalizing,clarke2014_hybrid,Mong2014_FQHSChybrid,Lian2018_chiralMajorana,Dua2019_halffluxon}.
-More broadly, our results point to a novel strategy for engineering ``ultra-quantum" matter, where electron aggregation acts in concert with fractionalization to yield enhanced topological functionalities.
+An advantage of our approach is that the non-Abelian computational objects are externally defined.
+In proposals based on intrinsic non-Abelian topological orders, identifying and reliably pinning specific non-Abelian anyons can be challenging; here by contrast, the non-Abelian objects are uniquely trapped by $hc/(4e)$ fluxes.
+Also, unlike schemes based on discrete symmetry defects such as dislocations~\cite{Bombin2010_dislocation,Yoder2017_surfacecodetwist,Barkeshli2012_nematic_disloc} or genons~\cite{Barkeshli2012_genon,Barkeshli2013_abelian_defect}, the discrete symmetry in our system emerges from spontaneously breaking a continuous one, rendering the defects (SC vortices) intrinsically mobile.
+Consequently an external flux—implementable in principle by bringing a fluxonium~\cite{Manucharyan2009_Fluxonium} adjacent to the thin-film TSC—provides a natural handle for fusing and braiding these computational elements.
+Since all the operations are defined by point defects within the bulk, this platform offers a native route to TQC, that does not rely on engineered interfaces in heterostructures~\cite{LIndner2012_fractionalizing,Cheng2012_SC_FCI_proximity,clarke2013_exotic,clarke2014_hybrid,Mong2014_FQHSChybrid,Lian2018_chiralMajorana,Dua2019_halffluxon}.
+The tradeoff is that the operations must be performed sufficiently slowly to avoid exciting the gapless Goldstone (phase) mode of the superconductor.
+However, we show that in the presence of unscreened long-range Coulomb interactions, the resulting critical velocity of vortices does not decrease with increasing system size, paralleling the situation in fully gapped topologically ordered phases.

+More broadly, our results point to a novel strategy for engineering ``ultra-quantum" matter, i.e. matter with long-range entanglement, where electron aggregation acts in concert with fractionalization to yield topological defects with enhanced computational functionalities.